rammazzoti2000/rammazzoti2000/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Working on Interview Prep, Data Structures and Algorithms
+- 👨🏽‍💻 Full time job searching
-- 🌱 I’m currently learning  `Advanced React`
+- 🌱 I’m currently extending my skillset in `MERN Stack`
 - 👯 I’m looking to collaborate on DevPost
 - 💬 Ask me about anything, I am happy to help
 - ⚡️ Fun-Fact: **Don't be afraid to fail.
 Be afraid not to try**.